 “Keep a cool head” project kicks off at Port St. Maarten

-Sint Maarten - Project Keep a cool head had its official kick off this Thursday September 26th at the Port of St. Maarten.
+Sint Maarten - Project “Keep a cool head” had its official kick-off on Thursday, September 26th at the Port of St. Maarten.
 The harbor is the first local company to contribute to this project providing air-conditioned classrooms for the students of Sint Maarten.
 Keep a cool head aims to provide all classrooms of the Milton Peters College (MPC) with air-conditioning.
 Currently, 22 MPC classrooms are not air-conditioned.

 A Facebook video by MPC teacher Femke Neunzig urging for change of this situation went viral on September 12th.
-In this video, she states that teachers and students suffer from the heat.
-She states, ‘We teach in 35 degrees [95ͦ F].
+In this video, she states that teachers and students suffer from the heat. ”We teach in 35 degrees [95ͦ F].
 The kids are getting aggravated by the heat.
 They cannot function up to their full potential. […] It takes a community to help these kids.
-We are raising the youth of St. Maarten’.
+We are raising the youth of St. Maarten.” she said.
 In response to this video, several businesses of St. Maarten volunteered to sponsor the air-conditioning units needed to cool the classrooms.

 The first classroom to be ‘adopted’ will be named the ‘Port St. Maarten classroom’.
-The resume of former student Silvio Martes, now Compliance Officer at the Port, will be on the wall, hopefully giving students a positive impulse and perspective to invest in their future.
+The resume of former student Silvio Martes, now Compliance Officer at the Port, will be hung on the wall, hopefully giving students a positive impulse and perspective to invest in their future.

-The Keep a cool head project team, consisting of three MPC students, three MPC teachers and three employees of Baker Tilly will be running the ‘adopt a classroom’ and crowdfunding program to raise approximately USD 160,000.
+The Keep a cool head project team, consisting of three MPC students, three MPC teachers and three employees of Baker Tilly, will be running the ‘adopt a classroom’ and crowdfunding program to raise approximately USD 160,000.
 The 22 classrooms that are up for adoption should raise USD 110,000.
 The remainder will be funded through crowdfunding and contributions.